-For example, the report Tramadol Prescribed Online highlights the incarceration rates of children living in two Los Angeles neighborhoods, Watts and Compton.
+For example, the report Impacts on Neighborhoods on Intergenerational Mobility highlights the incarceration rates of children living in two Los Angeles neighborhoods, Watts and Compton.
 Nearly half (44%) of all children raised in the Watts neighborhood were incarcerated the day of the 2010 census, compared with just 6.2% of adults who were raised two miles away in a neighborhood in central Compton.
 The question we now must ask ourselves when investing in neighborhood improvement is: Why do incarceration rates vary dramatically between two neighborhoods that have similar resident characteristics?

 Economic mobility varies by residents within neighborhoods